-Data Import
+Data Import Wizard

 You can't use the Data Import Wizard to perform matching using master-detail relationships or update records that contain fields that use the probabilistic encryption scheme.
 You can use it to add new records, however.
+Data Import Wizard is compatible with data encrypted with the deterministic encryption scheme, We recommend that you test Data Import Wizard in a sandbox environment before using it to import encrypted data to a production org.